DianaBerte/fs0522-Dec22-Build-Week-1/README.md

 #### Team members:

 1. Diana Berte'
-2. Lydia Karapa
+2. Lydia Karapatsakidi
 3. Zaide Kurti

 #### Main goal:

-Create a copy of the EPICODE Benchmark interface as close as possible to the original..
+Create a copy of the EPICODE Benchmark interface as close as possible to the original.

 #### Requirements: